VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 ![logic](/eng/logic.webp)

 In this particular encoding, the longer high bumps represent a 1 and the short high bumps a 0, so you're looking at the binary that was sent over a wire.
 It's actually pretty rare that a wire sends raw high for a 1 and low for 0 so other schemes, like the one above, are used.
-For most schemes the software can actually be used to decode the received data into raw binary or if it was human readable characters even that.
+For most schemes the software can actually be used to decode the received data into raw binary or if it was human-readable characters even that.

 Using a logic analyzer is pretty simple, most today are connected to your computer over USB and then use software like Pulseview as shown above, then you just select the sample rate (how many times per second to check the wire, here 1MHz) and the number of samples to collect and hit start.
-You may want to setup a trigger too (speaking of, it's worthwhile to look up how triggering works on an OScope [TODO]) Most logic analyzers support 8 or more simultaneous data streams, though in the picture above I'm only using one.
+You may want to set up a trigger too (speaking of, it's worthwhile to look up how triggering works on an OScope [TODO]) Most logic analyzers support 8 or more simultaneous data streams, though in the picture above I'm only using one.

 [TODO] explain when a logic analyzer is actually used, and look at a quick example decode